Rooqx/CoinBuck-Assesment/README.md

 ### 🚀 Overview

-This project is an **Express + TypeScript API** for crypto-to-fiat conversions, wallet and transaction management, and secure authentication using JWT-based cookies.
+This project is an **Express + TypeScript API** for crypto-to-fiat conversions, wallet and transaction management, and secure authentication using JWT-based cookie.
 It demonstrates modular structure, token-based auth, and atomic wallet transactions built on **MongoDB** and **Mongoose**.

 ###URL: https://coinbuck-assesment.onrender.com